Understanding the Basics: What Is a Bail Bond Contract?

 What is a bail bond contract?

-A bail bond contract is an agreement between a bail bondsman and an individual known as the indemnitor that they agree by signing and paying the bond amount set by the court on behalf of the defendant that the defendant will comply with all bail bonding conditions and will show up at all his or her court dates.
-In most bail bonding contracts, many different bail bonding conditions differ from other bail bonding contracts.
-Most bail bondsman or bail bonding companies have their conditions and rules.
-A bail bondsman's conditions in place can range from weekly phone check-ins, monthly phone check-ins, in-person check-ins, residential verification visits, GPS monitoring, and drug testing, and must appear at all court dates.
+A bail bond contract is an agreement between a bail bondsman and an indemnitor.
+By signing and paying the bond amount set by the court, the indemnitor ensures that the defendant will comply with all bail conditions and attend court dates.
+Bail bonding contracts may include conditions such as weekly or monthly phone check-ins, in-person check-ins, residential verification visits, GPS monitoring, and drug testing.

-Why Bail bondsmen require a co-signer on a bail bond
+Why do Bail bondsmen require a cosigner on a bail bond

 Every bail bonds agency is different when it comes to a co-signer.
-When a bail bondsman requires a co-signer, some factors that play a factor are lack of job history, residential history, criminal history, and defendant's previous multiple failures to appear warrants.
+When a bail bondsman requires a co-signer, some factors that play a role are lack of job history, residential history, criminal history, and the defendant's previous multiple failures to appear warrants.

 Can you go to jail if you signed on bond and the defendant skips bail?